-Andrew Bowler is a Partner in IP Litigation at Bristows.
-Here, he outlines a typical day in the life…
+Louisa Jacobs is an Associate in Intellectual Property Law at Bristows.
+Here, she outlines a typical day in the life…

 What’s the first thing you do when you get into the office?

-What sort of daily responsibilities does your role have in intellectual property law?
-How does it differ from an associate/trainee role?
+What sort of daily responsibilities does an associate have in intellectual property law?
+How do these differ from a trainee?

 Can you give us an idea of the sort of projects you manage from day to day?